Comment on page

 To write about:

 Becareful of death by a thousand cuts/commits/diffs.
-It is very easy to lose track of the architecture of a library
+It is very easy to lose track of the architecture of a code base.

 Commit history is really important in learning and debugging code.
 It is important that the commit history is kept as clean as possible.